OmarShehata/glitchmultiplayer/README.md

 See the [master](https://github.com/OmarShehata/glitchmultiplayer) branch for tutorial steps.

-This branch has everything up to **Step 2** completed.
-It syncs the player's positions.
+This branch has everything up to **Step 3** completed.
+It implements bullets simulated by the server and synced across clients.